diiya21/Chat-app-project/README.md

  Section 6 - User Interface Design

-This section will be developed later, focusing on the backend and networking components for now.
+I aim at developing a basic gui using JavaFX for now.